Here is a story about hobby farm life.

 It’s easy to assume that everyone will love your products if they are of high quality.
 For instance, there are thousands of people in your area that are sure to like your farm fresh eggs or vine-ripened tomatoes.

-However, you need a solid understanding of your target audience if you’re going to convince them to choose your products over others.
+However, you need a solid understanding of your target audience.
+If you’re going to convince them to choose your products over others.
+So, I consider market analysis one of many important short-term business goals.

 Take some time to figure out who is most likely to be attracted to your products.
 Then, how will you get your products in front of them?

-Here are some possible channels to market and sell the products from your hobby farm:
+Here are some possible channels to market and sell the products from your hobby farm.
+To extend your businesses’ long-term reach.

 - Work associates